JLL moves to new Melbourne office

 But first, coffee and other beverages.

-We’ve embraced Melbourne’s famous coffee culture with the welcome sight of an in-house barista serving complimentary brews as you enter on level 33.
+We’ve embraced Melbourne’s famous coffee culture with an in-house barista serving complimentary brews as you enter on level 33.
 It’s one of the many places for JLL staff and clients to connect and caffeinate.

 From here, the staircase leads to another area for staff to converge: the town hall and main breakout space.
 Having this space to lunch together and socialise is integral to JLL’s workplace culture and sense of community.
 Beer taps are activated for staff drinks and client events.